 Associated Goals Housing Programs (including Affordable Housing) Description This activity may serve community development purposes such as: acquisition of land on which affordable housing may be built; acquisition of a lot and house that is to be rehabilitated for affordable housing purposes; acquisition of land for a park, open space, or other community benefit; acquisition of property for economic development purpose; acquisition with the intent to convert a building for an alternate, community development or housing purpose; and/or acquisition of property that will benefit the programs of non-profit, public service providers.
 Basis for Relative Priority Through public participation, many needs were identified that would require space in which to operate and/or land/lots on which to locate.
 Agencies serving the homeless addressed the need for additional transitional housing; agencies spoke of the need for development to occur around central points like parks and community centers; vacant, foreclosed houses may provide affordable housing alternatives more favorable than new construction.
 The ability to acquire property allows a level of flexibility for many aspects of community development.
-6 Priority Need Name Public Facility Improvement Priority Level Low Population Extremely Low Low Moderate Middle Non-housing Community Development Geographic Areas Affected Associated Goals Public Facilities
+6 Priority Need Public Facility Improvement Name Priority Level Low Population Extremely Low Low Moderate Middle Non-housing Community Development Geographic Areas Affected Associated Goals Public Facilities

 Description Public Facility Improvements can serve low/mod limited clientele (LMC) or low/mod areas (LMA) depending on the circumstances.
 Such an activity may upgrade facilities at a City Park in a low-income area, which benefits the entire area and all who utilize the park.
 Such an activity may make improvements to a community center or to a non-profit-owned facility that benefits the clientele (51%+ low/mod) of its programs.
 Such an activity may serve to create a recreational path in and through low- to moderate income areas.
-Such an activity may allow for the assessment and/or abatement of lead based paint hazards or asbestos hazards to benefit the facility's usefullness to the LMI community.
-Basis for Relative Priority Through public participation and inter-agency meetings, a need was communicated for improvements to facilities - specifically to facilities where low-income clientele are served.
+Such an activity may allow for the assessment and/or abatement of lead based paint hazards or asbestos hazards to benefit the facility's usefulness to the LMI community.
+Such Basis for Relative Priority an activity may include installing or adding features that benefit the surrounding area, such as public wifi access at strategic locations in a LMA.
+Through public participation and inter-agency meetings, a need was communicated for improvements to facilities - specifically to facilities where low- income clientele are served.
 Improvements to such facilities also serve as an opportunity to create an "anchor" of improvement, around which other community development efforts may radiate in order to transform neighborhoods.
 Public participation also suggested facility improvements to include assessment and abatement of lead based paint and asbestos hazards.
 Consultation with the City's Engineering Department also suggested a need for "Rails-to-Trails" recreation/alternative transportation trails.
-7 Priority Need Name Infrastructure Priority Level Low Population Extremely Low Low Moderate Middle Non-housing Community Development Geographic Areas Affected Associated Goals Infrastructure Description Infrastructure activities may include creation or improvement of streets, drainage, or sidewalks, or full implementation of "complete streets" in low- to moderate-income areas.
+7 Priority Need Name Infrastructure Priority Level Low Population Extremely Low Low Moderate Middle Non-housing Community Development Geographic Areas Affected Associated Goals Infrastructure Description Infrastructure activities may include creation or improvement of streets, drainage, or sidewalks, or full implementation of "complete streets" in low- to moderate- income areas.
 Improving networks of sidewalks and bike paths to enable better non-automobile transportation may also be a part of this priority.